-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
+Both the 30D and the A5100 have been discontinued, but can regularly be found used on ebay.
+The 30D was replaced by the Canon 40D, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 30D and the Sony A5100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Longer lasting: Can take more shots (750 versus 400) on a single battery charge.